javascript-tutorial/en.javascript.info/1-js/11-async/04-promise-error-handling/article.md

 ## Rethrowing

-As we already noticed, `.catch` behaves like `try..catch`.
+As we already noticed, `.catch` at the end of the chain is similar to `try..catch`.
 We may have as many `.then` handlers as we want, and then use a single `.catch` at the end to handle errors in all of them.

 In a regular `try..catch` we can analyze the error and maybe rethrow it if can't handle.
 The same thing is possible for promises.